5 Steps to Get a Second Opinion from Physicians Affiliated with Memorial Sloan Kettering and Other Top U.S. Cancer Centers Without Leaving Home

 Our network consists of independent U.S.-licensed, board-certified oncologists who have current professional appointments at or training backgrounds from Memorial Sloan Kettering Cancer Center, MD Anderson Cancer Center, Mayo Clinic, Dana-Farber Cancer Institute, and Johns Hopkins—the top 5 U.S. cancer centers as ranked by U.S. News & World Report.
 Many are also actively involved in clinical research and treatment development.

-How much does a remote expert second opinion cost?
+How much does a collaborative expert second opinion cost?

 Remote expert second opinions through Medebound HEALTH range from $2,000-$6,000 depending on the complexity of your case.
 This includes a comprehensive record review, a detailed written opinion, and in most cases, a virtual face-to-face consultation.
 This is significantly less than the total cost of traveling to the U.S. for an in-person consultation, which typically ranges from $12,500-$37,000.